 Enlist help to limit missed annual business requirements

 Don’t let your business’s yearly requirements slip through the cracks.
 Regardless of industry, every business has legal requirements that need annual attention due to changing laws and business needs.
-Equinox’s Legal Maintenance General Counsel package addresses these bare necessities on a consistent, regular basis.
+Equinox’s Legal Maintenance General Counsel Solution addresses these bare necessities on a consistent, regular basis.
 You’ll be able to lead your team to success without the worry of missing annual business requirements.
-Learn more about the Legal Maintenance package.
+Learn more about the Legal Maintenance solution.

 You are not alone – Speak with an attorney to discuss annual corporate governance requirements applicable to your business, business health and risk assessments, reviewing employee handbooks, creating policies and procedures, and more.
 Contact us at 425-250-0205 or email@example.com.